webguru103/smooch-docs/source/includes/_getting_conversations_started_js.md

 ### Personalizing the message text

 You can personalize the message that's being sent with the first or last name of the user.
 To do this, simply use the syntax `{{firstName || fallback }}` when creating your message.
-If the user's `givenName` hasn't been set by your code through the `init` call then the placeholder will be replaced with the string specified as `fallback`.
+If the user's `firstName` hasn't been set by your code through the `init` call then the placeholder will be replaced with the string specified as `fallback`.